Transverse-momentum-dependent parton distribution functions up to twist 4 for spin-1 hadrons: Transverse-momentum-dependent parton distribution functions

-The path $c=+$ consists of these three gauge links.
+The superscript $[+]$ of $W^{[+]}$ in Eq.\,(\ref{eqn:wilson-2}) indicates the integral path along the plus direction in the coordinate $\xi^-$ in the first link step.
+The final expression for the link path of Eq.\,(\ref{eqn:wilson-2}) is shown in $(a)$ of Fig.\,\ref{fig:gauge-link-sidis-dy}.
+The path $c=+$ consists of the three gauge links.
 The path dependence of the gauge link is important in TMD physics, as we show the difference between the TMDs of the SIDIS and the Drell-Yan process in the following.

 A typical Drell-Yan process $H_1 + H_2 \to \gamma^* +X$ ($\gamma^* \to \mu^- \mu^+$) with an intermediate gluon is shown in Fig.\,\ref{fig:dy-ex1}.
 We note that the gluon exchange occurs in the initial state, whereas it does in the final state in the SIDIS \cite{brodsky-2002} as shown in Fig.\,\ref{fig:sidis-ex1}.
 It leads to the path difference in the gauge link and subsequently in the sign difference in both TMDs.
-The cross sections of these SIDIS and Drell-Yan processes are calculated from the factors \cite{tmds,Boer-2003,Belitsky-2003}
+The cross sections of these SIDIS and Drell-Yan processes are calculated \cite{tmds,Boer-2003,Belitsky-2003}, and it was found that the color flows in the opposite lightcone direction between the SIDIS and Drell-Yan processes.
+Therefore, the gauge link for the Drell-Yan process ($c=-$) is given by